 - Your staff doesn’t ask any questions.
 Your staff might not be asking any questions because you work too closely with them.
 While this sounds like a great thing, research shows that it actually isn’t.
 You might be giving out too much information, and this can be disadvantageous in the long run.
 In the end, your employees must figure out how to work by themselves; but if you’re micromanaging them, they might not learn how to handle work by themselves.

 - Your colleagues stopped taking on new tasks.
 Work must be equally distributed among employees, so if your colleagues stop taking on new tasks it can be worrying.
 You might also be burning yourself out without knowing while making decisions for them, which is totally unfair and even counter productive.

 - You’re saying too much about a project before its review.
 It’s okay to check if the requirements of a project have been considered but checking in too often can be a burden for your staff.
 They will feel overly controlled and sometimes even intimidated.
 You must let your colleagues solve problems on their own.
 This is how they learn!
 And that project will eventually get done, don’t worry.
 You must offer your team a chance to prove themselves.

 - You’re overly involved in your coworkers’ tasks.
 Again, checking if there’s anything you can help with is okay.
 But continuously checking in even when it’s not welcomed is wrong and unnecessary.
 Know your time and place.

 - You think there’s never enough time to get everything done.
 The last clue that you might be micromanaging is feeling like there’s not enough time to get everything done.
 For micromanagers, everything must be done perfectly and in a timely manner.
-But time seems to vanish when tasks pile up, writes essay writing service CEO, John Hunter.
+But time seems to vanish when tasks pile up.
 Remember that old saying, a watched pot never boils?
-It’s kind of the same idea expanded, ends John.
+It’s kind of the same idea expanded.

 How to lead without micromanaging